hallorant/bigmit/model1usb/README.md

 !["USB soldering"](../etc/images/m1usb_usb_soldering.jpg?raw=true "USB soldering")

-Note in the image above red is 5V and green in ground.
+Note in the image above red is 5V and green is ground.
 This is a connector I keep around to check which side is which.
 Your cable will probably use black for ground.